The City of Denver began a new trash-collection system for 2023.

 *Owners and residents may be cited and fined for placing trash along the driveways before 6 p.m. the day before the scheduled pick-up time.
 Also, trash cans should be taken back from the driveways no later than 6 p.m. that evening after pick-up takes place.
 You may also be cited and fine for putting furniture, mattresses and other household items out on non--trash days OR if you place a "free to take" sign on them.

-* Purple recycling containers must be used.
-Recycling containers must be placed in the driveways (and free from overhead obstructions) every other Tuesday because a special truck picks up the recycling container with a robotic arm.
+* City-issued Purple recycling containers on wheels must be used.
+Recycling containers must be placed in the driveways (and free from overhead obstructions) every other Wednesday because a special truck picks up the recycling container with a robotic arm.
 That is why recycling bins cannot be placed under a carport or too close to one, nor below overhead electric wires.
 Trash and recycling cans should be placed at least 2 feet apart so the city collection truck's "claw" has room to scoop up the trash containers.

 * Cleanliness of trash storage areas in back-patio perimeter fences is the responsibility of each owner or their tenants.
 It must be kept clean at all times.
 Storage of fluids, flammable liquids or items, tires, car parts, etc. is prohibited.
 Trash areas are not to be used for storage of personal items.
 Trash areas are inspected throughout the year and those in violation of cleanliness and storage rules may be cited or fined.